ljj7975/CachedRDDReportGenerator/README.md

 ## Background
-In order to take advatnage of full functionality of Spark, maximizing use of cached RDD is very important However, current version of Spark does not provide any informations regarding status of caches as porgram gets executed CachedRDDReportGenerator is designed to provide a way of interpretting current use of cached RDD by generating an usage report using Spark Event Logs
+In order to take advatnage of full functionality of Spark, maximizing use of cached RDD is very important However, with current version of Spark, it is very challenging to analyze gain from cached RDD CachedRDDReportGenerator is designed to provide a way of interpretting current use of cached RDD by generating an usage report using Spark Event Logs

 ## Build steps